-This limited warranty will be in effect from the date of delivery to the first retail consumer or the date the Product is first put into use, whichever occurs first and for the following periods:
+This limited warranty will be in effect from (1) the date of delivery to the first retail consumer, or (2) the date the product is first put into use, whichever occurs first and for the applicable period below:

-- 1. TWELVE (12) CONSECUTIVE MONTHS, for private, recreational and commercial use owners, except for the items covered in points (2) to (5) below. - 2.
+- 1. TWELVE (12) consecutive months, for private use or commercial use owners, except for the items covered in points (2) to (5) below. - 2.
 For the battery, SIX (6) CONSECUTIVE MONTHS - 3.
-For the tires, SIX (6) CONSECUTIVE MONTHS or until tires are worn to the last three thirty-seconds of an inch (3/32 ") (2.38 millimeters) for the front tires and the last five thirty-seconds of an inch (5/32 ") (3.97 millimeters) for the rear tire, whichever occurs first. - 4.
-For emission-related components; please also refer to the US EPA Emissions Performance Warranty contained herein. - For Product produced for sale in the state of California, that are originally sold to residents or subsequently warranty registered to residents in the state of California, please also refer to the applicable California Emissions Control Warranty Statement.
+For the tires, SIX (6) CONSECUTIVE MONTHS or until tires are worn to the last three thirty-seconds of an inch (3/32 ") (2.38 millimeters) for the front tires and the last five thirty-seconds of an inch (5/32 ") (3.97 millimeters) for the rear tire, which-ever occurs first. - 4.
+For emission-related components; please also refer to the US EPA Emission-Related Warranty contained herein. - 5.
+For evaporative emission-related components of California models equipped with evaporative emission control system produced by BRP for sale in the State of California that are originally sold to a resident or subsequently warranty registered to a resident in the State of California, also refer to the California Evaporative Emissions Control Warranty Statement.

-The repair or replacement of parts or the performance of service under this warranty does not extend the life of this warranty beyond its original expiration date.
+The repair or replacement of parts or the performance of service under this warranty does not extend the life of this limited warranty beyond its original expiration date.